 God, what intelligence and persistence!
 What a facing of the incredible, just as those carven kinsmen and forbears had faced things only a little less incredible!
 Radiates, vegetables, monstrosities, star-spawn—whatever they had been, they were men!

-—while the squalid slime-monster Shoggoths who overthrew the Great Old Ones are the novel’s prime villain.
+—while the squalid slime-monster Shoggoths who overthrew the Great Old Ones are the novel’s prime villains.
 One of them slimes his way out of the cavern beneath the city to chase Dyer and Danforth back to the surface and out to their plane.
-While fleeing the Pole, Danforth gets a glimpse of the mountains beyond the city, where the myths of the Great Old Ones told of nameless horrors—
+While fleeing the Pole, Danforth gets a glimpse of the mountains beyond the city, where the myths of the Great Old Ones told of nameless horrors:

-the terrible mountains of the forbidden land—highest of earth’s peaks and focus of earth’s evil; harbourers of nameless horrors and Archaean secrets; shunned and prayed to by those who feared to carve their meaning; untrodden by any living thing of earth, but visited by the sinister lightnings and sending strange beams across the plains in the polar night…
+[T]he terrible mountains of the forbidden land—highest of earth’s peaks and focus of earth’s evil; harbourers of nameless horrors and Archaean secrets; shunned and prayed to by those who feared to carve their meaning; untrodden by any living thing of earth, but visited by the sinister lightnings and sending strange beams across the plains in the polar night…

 The narrative is told in a deliberately dry scientific prose that allows the horrors it uncovers to seem all the more grotesque by contrast with Dyer’s literary decorum.
-While the novel gradually gathers force and then erupts to a crescendo, Lovecraft’s métier was the short story, and I am convinced he could have gotten his wanderers into the hidden city in twenty pages rather than forty, even at the risk of sacrificing some of the opening’s elaborate scientific verisimilitude.
+While the novel gradually gathers force and then erupts to a crescendo, Lovecraft’s métier was the short story, and I am convinced he could have gotten his wanderers into the hidden city in 20 pages rather than 40, even at the risk of sacrificing some of the opening’s elaborate scientific verisimilitude.
 But this is, in comparison to the mishmash of Poe’s Pym, an artful construction, if less impressive than the concentric narratives of its other evident precursor, Conrad’s Heart of Darkness, here re-written for the snowbound polar wastes as a heart of whiteness.